stefankleff/frontend-assessment/README.md

 ## Hints

-You have 60 minutes to complete the task above.
+You have 60 minutes to complete the tasks above.
 Feel free to improve any code that you don't like.
-Please commit your solution to a feature branch and create a pull request once you are done.
-And don't worry if you can't complete everything in time.
+Please create a pull request once you are done.

 ## License